Study Abroad At Australian National University

 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.

-Once abroad, our students are in the capable hands of our on-site office, including our student services coordinator Joanna Subotic.
-Click here to read more about Joanna.
+Once abroad, our students are in the capable hands of our on-site office, including our Student Services Coordinator Lindsey Meldrum.
+Click here to read more about Lindsey.

 Students from any major may participate in an internship in the public or private sector while attending Australian National University.
 You will complete a research report while placed within a legislature, public service or nongovernment organization.
 Students must have completed two full years of undergraduate study at the time of their application to the internship program.